litert/mime.js/README.md

 ### Node

-Once it's compiled correctly, you can run the sample code in the terminal by using node ./dist/test-node.
+Once it's compiled correctly, you can run the sample code in the terminal by using `node ./dist/test-node`.

 ### Browser